 If you get hurt in a hit and run accident, try to remain calm.
 What you do next could impact the outcome of your case.
 It’s crucial that you remain where you are and attempt to collect as much evidence from the scene as possible by following these steps:

-Step 6: Hire a North Carolina hit and run lawyer from DeMayo Law Offices, LLP.
+- Step 6: Hire a North Carolina hit and run lawyer from DeMayo Law Offices.
 We’ll file an insurance claim on your behalf and try to negotiate a fair settlement.

 North Carolina Car Accident Laws

 When it comes to liability for an accident victim’s injuries and losses, North Carolina follows a fault system.
-The person who causes a car crash is automatically responsible for the injured party’s resulting expenses.
+The person who causes a car crash can generally be held responsible for the injured party’s resulting expenses.
 Unfortunately, you can’t pursue compensation from the at-fault driver in a hit and run case because you don’t know who it is.

 In this situation, you could file a claim with your insurance company.
-Uninsured/underinsured motorist (UM) is coverage that compensates accident victims when:
+Uninsured/underinsured motorist (UM/UIM) is coverage that compensates accident victims when:

 - The at-fault driver doesn’t carry auto insurance;